 Having seen the world from both sides of the fence, if you are paying an agency to help you, never be in doubt that they are on your side.
 But remember that agency people are human – they’ll work harder for you if they like you.
 So build good relationships; let your agency know that you are on their side – and if the work is deserving, give the occasional thank-you.
 Good relationships can return benefits in many ways, for example in terms of profile and career advancement!

-To brief a marketing consultancy, agency or your in-house team check out our handy one-page marketing agency brief.
+For help briefing marketing agencies or your in-house team read our handy one-page marketing agency brief.